Engagement Rings

 Diamonds are unique, like fingerprints, so when examined under a 10X magnification they can be graded as follows:

-Nature’s birthmarks, they’re simply small crystals that are trapped in a diamond while it is forming.
+An inclusion, as mentioned above, is nature’s birthmark.
+They’re small crystals that are trapped in a diamond while it is forming.
 Some inclusions are removed from a diamond when the cutting process is being done.
 Another method of disguising an inclusions is done through clever setting.
 If an inclusion is on an outer edge, many times it can be set in a way that a prong can cover it.

 Occasionally a stone will be treated by drilling into it, removing the dark inclusion and refilling it with a liquid glass, much like a dentist would fill a cavity.
 This is referred to as a fracture filled diamond, and it is not recommended to buy a stone that has been treated like this.
 The seller must always disclose a stone that has been fracture filled, and a gemologist would have no problem identifying one.